 How to use incense safely?

-If you like to enjoy an incense stick while reading, at dinner, or to create an intimate atmosphere, etc., then you may be worried about the effects on your health.
+If you enjoy an incense stick while reading, at dinner, or to create an intimate atmosphere, etc., you may be worried about the effects on your health.
 But you don’t have to deprive yourself of your incense if you take the following precautions:

 - Avoid if you have children and pets.
 Children and pets are much more vulnerable than adults to toxins and smoke.